neuro4ml/neuro4ml.github.io/Week_1/2-Neuron_Function.md

 :alt: Spike Schematic
 :align: center

-Spike Schematic
+A diagram illustrating action potential generation.
 ```

 Given the complexity of this process, you may expect that spikes would be noisy, but if we return to our [single neuron recording](#recordings), we see that they are remarkably stereotypical in their shape.
-If we overlay, we see that the spikes from a given neuron all look alike.
+Indeed, if we overlay them, we see that the spikes from a given neuron all look alike.

 For example see [this figure](#allornothing).
 On the left we see more than 100 spikes recorded from a real neuron, in response to different inputs.

 What this means is that each neuron's spikes are essentially binary, all or nothing responses, and if neurons need to encode more complex information they must do so by varying the number or timing of their spikes.
 But, we'll return to how neurons encode information later in the course.